Lovers Rock (Sade album): Recording

-Lovers Rock was recorded in only a year, and was influenced by Adu's experiences during the eight-year hiatus.
-The album's recording took place between September 1999 and August 2000 at three locations—Sarm Hook End and Deliverance Studios, both in London, and El Cortijo Studios in San Pedro de Alcántara, Spain.
+Lovers Rock was recorded over the course of a year, and was influenced by Adu's experiences during the eight-year hiatus.
+The album's recording took place between September 1999 and August 2000 at three locations—Sarm Hook End in Checkendon, Oxfordshire, Deliverance Studios in London, and El Cortijo Studios in San Pedro de Alcántara, Spain.
 The band produced and arranged the album; Hale served as the album's keyboards and programmer, Matthewman served as the album's guitarist, programmer, woodwind player whilst Denman provided the album's bass.
 Mike Pela helped with the co-production of the album and its recording, Andy "Nipper" Davies served as the assistant engineer and Tom Coyne mastered Lovers Rock.

 Additional help came from a variety of people.
 Karl Van Den Bossche supplied the album's percussion, while Nick Ingman supplied the string arrangements on the song "King of Sorrow".
 Andy Nice provided the cello on "Every Word" and Janusz Podrazik provided keyboards on two of the album's songs "Immigrant" and "It's Only Love That Gets You Through", additional vocals for the album came from vocalist Leroy Osbourne.
 The album's recording and themes were inspired by Adu's experiences during the previous decade, particularly of how she had become preoccupied with the complexity of other people's lives and extremely unhappy.